-- 76. The work to be performed by an auditor in section 8F(3)(f) does not in our view currently fall within the Auditing Standards and Procedures, though registered auditors commonly used Agreed Upon Procedures (AUP), these do not technically accommodate the legislative requirement.
-The reasons for this are discussed next. - 77.
-The purpose of an audit is to enhance the degree of confidence of intended users in the financial statements.
+- 264. The purpose of an audit is to enhance the degree of confidence of intended users in the financial statements.
 This is achieved by the expression of an opinion by the auditor on whether the financial statements are prepared, in all material respects, in accordance with an applicable financial reporting framework.
 In the case of most general purpose frameworks, that opinion is on whether the financial statements are presented fairly, in all material respects, or give a true and fair view in accordance with the framework.
 An audit conducted in accordance with ISAs and relevant ethical requirements enables the auditor to form that opinion.
 (Ref: Para.
 A1) (ISA 200.
-3.) - 78.
+3.) - 265.
 The financial statements subject to audit are those of the entity, prepared by management of the entity with oversight from those charged with governance.
 ISAs do not impose responsibilities on management or those charged with governance and do not override laws and regulations that govern their responsibilities.
 However, an audit in accordance with ISAs is conducted on the premise that management and, where appropriate, those charged with governance have acknowledged certain responsibilities that are fundamental to the conduct of the audit.
 The audit of the financial statements does not relieve management or those charged with governance of their responsibilities.
 (Ref: Para.
-A2-A11) (ISA 200.4.)

-79. We also further refer to paragraph R950.6 of the IRBA Code of Professional Conduct which states that following:
+A2-A11) (ISA 200.4.) - 266.
+We also further refer to paragraph R950.6 of the IRBA Code of Professional Conduct which states that following: